godotengine/godot-website/collections/_article/godot-xr-update-sep-2023.md

 ## Godot Tilt Five Support

 Contributor Patrick Down has been hard at work making the Tilt Five work with Godot.
-Tilt Five also provided Bastiaan Olij with a headset to help finalise the work being done.
+Tilt Five also provided Bastiaan Olij with a headset to help finalize the work being done.
 The Tilt Five system now works fully with Godot 4.1 stable however still requires Tilt Five drivers that are in beta.
 An official release of the Tilt Five plugin is expected soon.

 You can download the beta of the plugin from [the TiltFiveGodot4 repository](https://github.com/GodotVR/TiltFiveGodot4/).